MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/3-list-active-machines-not-sending-logs.md

 Understanding which agents and agent versions are running on your machines can help you analyze the root cause of problems and identify which machines you need to update to a new agent or new agent version.

-Can you think of some quick tweaks you can make to the query you developed above to get this information?
+Can you think of a couple of quick tweaks you can make to the query you developed above to get this information?

+Consider this:

-Which additional information do you need to extract from your logs?
-Which KQL operation can you use to group machines by the agent version they are running?
+- Which additional information do you need to extract from your logs?
+- Which KQL operation can you use to group machines by the agent version they are running?

 Solution: